Network Dynamics and Spatial Shifts in Civilian Targeting: A Stochastic Block Model Analysis of the Colombian Armed Conflict: Methodology

-In this context, the links between nodes represent counts (e.g., the number of shared structures between two municipalities).
-This approach allows for the modeling of networks where the connections represent counts of shared attributes between nodes, rather than simply the presence or absence of a relation.
-This extension provides a powerful tool for analyzing complex networks with count data, offering deeper insights about the relationships between entities based on shared characteristics.
+In our setting, edges represent counts, for example the number of shared structures between two municipalities.
+This formulation models the intensity of connections through shared attributes, rather than using only the presence or absence of a relation, and it provides a flexible tool for analyzing networks with count data.